rjqocampo/calculator/README.md

 ### My Learnings
 * Value of conditional statements
 * Value of built-in Javascript methods
-* Value of Chrome DevTools, specially Breakpoints and Watch feature
+* Value of Chrome DevTools, specifically the Breakpoints and Watch feature
 * Importance of functions, event listeners and DOM manipulation
 * Importance of a CSS reset
 * Importance of data types.
 Encountered bugs due to incorrectly interchanging strings and numbers
 * Importance of naming variables more clearly to avoid confusion

 ### Known Issues
-* Displays is limited to only two decimals to avoid display overflow, so results may produce rounding errors
+* Display is limited to only two decimals to avoid display overflow, so results may produce rounding errors
 * Outputs NaN if display will overflow

 ### Prospective Updates